 Maximum Power Point (MPP): When the product of current and voltage of a solar panel have reached their highest point.
 Sometimes this is also referred to as the maximum power.

-Maximum Power Point Tracker (MPPT): A device that helps solar panels produce at its MPP even when the conditions aren’t optimal.
+Maximum Power Point Tracker (MPPT): A device that helps solar panels produce at their MPP even when the conditions aren’t optimal.
 Also known as maximum power tracking.

 Operating Temperature: The temperature where the solar panel functions best.
 Solar panel tests are typically at 77 degrees Fahrenheit.
 They often perform best between 59 and 95 degrees Fahrenheit.